-(1) A case manager may authorize one or more community transition service expenses for:
+(1) A case manager may authorize one or more expenses for:

 (a) A consumer who is enrolled in the assisted living program and is in transition from a nursing facility to a residential care facility; or,

 (b) A consumer who is enrolled into the PASSPORT program and is in transition from a nursing facility to a house or apartment.